pdinklag/distwt/experiments/README.md

 * At the beginning of `schedule.sh`, change the `WORK` and `BIN` variables as needed.
 Note that these must contain absolute paths in case you are using Slurm.
 * Further down, you may also need to configure the `DATASETS` variable to contain the path to the input datasets.
 The input files and further properties for the experiments are determined right below.
 * When using Slurm, in `mpi5.slurm`, you may need to adapt the `#SBATCH` configuration lines to your enviroment.
 Ensure that `--ntasks-per-node` contains exactly the number of cores per node in order to use them maximally, `--cpus-per-task` should remain at one.
-The `--nodes` settings is simply a template will be overridden by the script described below.
+The `--nodes` setting is simply a template that will be overridden by the script described below.

 ## Running